vilari-mickopf/praise-the-run.nvim/README.md

     au TermOpen * call TerminalMappings() augroup end
 ```
-Which is allowing me to close the terminal when enter is pressed.

 #### Runners

-You can override runners with custom function:
+You can override any runner with a custom function:
 ```lua
 local function custom_runner(root, args)
     -- First command of the runner will always be `cd <root>`